birsuunlu/ProjectBloom/README.md

 # Project Bloom
-# Birsu's VS Code Settings and Snippets 🌟
+# VS Code Settings and Snippets 🌟

 Hello!
 This repository contains my personal settings, code snippets, and favorite extensions that I use for Visual Studio Code.
 The goal is to make the coding experience more productive, organized, and enjoyable! 🚀